 Recovery Options for Investors in Hornbeck Offshore

-The Wolper Law Firm is currently investigating claims on behalf of investors who experienced substantial investment losses arising from the Hornbeck Offshore bankruptcy.
-If you have experienced losses in Hornbeck Offshore as a result of a recommendation made by your brokerage firm, please contact the Wolper Law Firm for a free, no-obligation consultation to evaluate your potential legal options.
+The Wolper Law Firm, P.A. is currently investigating claims on behalf of investors who experienced substantial investment losses arising from the Hornbeck Offshore bankruptcy.
+If you have experienced losses in Hornbeck Offshore as a result of a recommendation made by your brokerage firm, please contact the Wolper Law Firm, P.A. for a free, no-obligation consultation to evaluate your potential legal options.

 When Hornbeck Offshore Services or Hornbeck Offshore filed for bankruptcy in May 2020, it wasn’t completely out of the blue.
 The company, headquartered in Covington, LA, was saddled with more than $1 billion in debt and had been working to renegotiate some of that debt before the COVID-19 pandemic ramped up in the spring of 2020, slowing the country’s economy and sinking the price of crude oil.
 While the restructured company emerged from bankruptcy in the fall of 2020, its investors didn’t fare as well.

 The company chairman, CEO, and president Todd M. Hornbeck said, “We will now go forward with a stronger financial foundation and are well positioned for long-term success.”
 However, it’s important to note that owners of shares in the company have seen their equity interest disappear.
 Meanwhile, trade creditors and vendors have been paid and the company’s debtor-in-possession financing, secured loans, and unsecured senior bond notes have been converted or canceled for new secured debt, equity, equity warrants or cash.
 What’s more, Hornbeck Offshore has a new rights offering expected to generate new equity capital in the amount of $100 million.